Bard IVC Filters

 After the FDA released its 2010 safety communication, patients began to come forward seeking compensation for the injuries they suffered.

 Plaintiffs involved in IVC Filter lawsuits claim that Bard failed to provide adequate warnings about the risks associated with its products, and failed to thoroughly study the devices before releasing them on the market.
-Plaintiffs point to the many studies that have raised questions about the safety if IVC filters, and claim that the manufacturers should have taken action much sooner to protect patients.
+Plaintiffs point to the many studies that have raised questions about the safety of IVC filters and claim that the manufacturers should have taken action much sooner to protect patients.

 Other cases are pending in various courts across the country.
 Some have already proceeded to settlement: